elletjies/2019-11-11-ttt-heidelberg/index.md

 <p>
 <h3>Registration:</h3>

-Registration links for group 1 and 2 will be posted soon.
+Registration links for both The Carpentries and ELIXIR tracks will be posted soon.

 </p>
 <p id="contact">